PowerpediaInterns/mediawiki-bots/pywikibot/scripts/userscripts/categorize_files/README.md

 # categorize_files.py

-This Pywikibot script categorizes uncategorized files on the wiki based on the file's MIME type.
+This Pywikibot script categorizes uncategorized files on the wiki based on the file's MIME type or extension.

 ## Requirements